Normal forms for almost non-integrable CR structures: Introduction

 Theorem~\ref{main-intrinsic} is a direct consequence of Theorem~\ref{full} below.
-An important feature of the normal form in Theorem~\ref{main-intrinsic} is that different normal forms of the same almost CR structure are determined precisely by the same set of parameters as the Chern-Moser normal form, i.e.\ by the automorphism group of the associated hyperquadric.
-The precise statement is given in Theorem~\ref{uniqueness} below.
+An important feature of the normal form in Theorem~\ref{main-intrinsic} is that different normal forms of the same almost CR structure are determined precisely by the same set of parameters as the Chern-Moser normal form, i.e.\ by the automorphism group of the associated hyperquadric. cise statement is given in Theorem~\ref{uniqueness} below.

 Conditions~\eqref{norm-intrinsic} admit a natural geometric interpretation.
-The tangential component $L^{\bar z}$ always vanishes identically for any hypersurface \eqref{graph}, where we consider $z$ and $u=\Re w$ as intrinsic coordinates on the hypersurface.
-Now the first condition in \eqref{norm-intrinsic} expresses the property that the "radial part" $\2L^{\bar z}$ of the tangential component $L^{\bar z}$ can still be eliminated.
+The tangential component $L^{\bar z}$ always automatically vanishes identically for the CR structure of a hypersurface of the form \eqref{graph}, where we consider $z$ and $u=\Re w$ as intrinsic coordinates on the hypersurface.
+Now the first condition in \eqref{norm-intrinsic} expresses the property that the ``radial part" $\2L^{\bar z}$ of the tangential component $L^{\bar z}$ can still be eliminated in general.
 Again, going back to $\eqref{graph}$, we see that the function $F$ corresponds to the imaginary part of $w$ and is therefore automatically real.
-On the other hand, the "radial part" $\2L^w$ of the transversal component $L^{w}$ is complex-valued.
+On the other hand, the ``radial part" $\2L^w$ of the transversal component $L^{w}$ is complex-valued in general.
 Then the second condition in \eqref{norm-intrinsic} asserts that its real part can be completely eliminated and thus $\2L^w$ is given by its imaginary part $F$.
-The presence of conditions~\eqref{norm-intrinsic} reflects the fact that the moduli space of almost CR structures has additional parameters comparing to the moduli space of (integrable) CR structures, where the purpose of conditions~\eqref{norm-intrinsic} is precisely to restrict those additional parameters.
+The presence of conditions~\eqref{norm-intrinsic} reflects the fact that the moduli space of almost CR structures has additional parameters compared to the moduli space of (integrable) CR structures, where the purpose of conditions~\eqref{norm-intrinsic} is precisely to restrict those additional parameters.